- MMus, Piano Performance, Boston University

 - BA, Piano, Bob Jones University

-David Lehman is Associate Professor of Music at Bob Jones University, where he has taught for 35 years.
-He is Head of the Department of Keyboard Studies, coordinates Department activities, and teaches private piano lessons.
+David Lehman is adjunct faculty in the Department of Keyboard Studies at Bob Jones University, where he has taught for 44 years.
+He has retired as Head of the Department of Keyboard Studies and teaches private piano lessons.

 He holds the M.M. in Piano Performance from Boston University, where he studied piano with Anthony diBonaventura and chamber music with Leslie Parnas and Eugene Lehner.
 He received the B.A. in Piano Performance from Bob Jones University, and his primary instructor was Laurence Morton.

-He is active in his local church, where he serves as organist, choir pianist, and Sunday School teacher.
+He is active in his local church, where he serves as organist and choir pianist.

 In his spare time, Professor Lehman likes to read, both professionally and recreationally, and to spend time with his family—he will be very happy to tell you about his grandchildren.